BioComputingUP/OSAI_ecosystem/CONTRIBUTING.md

 * Promotional material disguised as resources.

 ## Contribution Licensing
-By contributing, you agree that your contributions will be licensed under the project's license (e.g., CC-BY-4.0 or MIT - *please specify your chosen license here*).
+By contributing, you agree that your contributions will be licensed under the project's license CC-BY-4.0.
 All contributed content must respect the copyrights of others.

 ## Review Process
 Project maintainers will review Pull Requests.